root-project/web/about/publications.md

 ### Overview papers on ROOT
 {% include publications_list type="HISTORICAL" %}

-### CHEP 2012
-{% include publications_list type="CHEP2012" %}

 ### CINT

+CINT was the C++ interpretor until ROOT version 5.
 In case you want to cite CINT, use the following references

 {% include publications_list type="CINT" %}